tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 - Why doesn't the UI launch?

   - Check with `ros2 node list` if the relevant nodes have been started.
-It is possible that the provided parameters don’t match any of the valid arguments.
+It is possible that the provided parameters do not match any of the valid arguments.
   - If the UI crashes (check the console for details), it is probably due to a bad PySide installation, invalid intrinsic parameters, invalid extrinsic parameters, etc.
   - The timestamps of the lidar and camera are not synchronized.